balajialg/Datahub-Test-Repo/features.md

 **How do I raise a new requirement for the hub?**

-We are always open to new ways to support the campus community using Datahub.
-If you have a new requirement, Raise a new github issue using this [link](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md).
-Follow the steps outlined as part of the template to make the case for this enhancement.
+We are always open to new ways of supporting the campus community using Datahub.
+If you have a new requirement, Raise a new GitHub issue using this [link](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md).
+Follow the steps outlined as part of the template to make a case for this enhancement.

 **Where will I get updates/notifications about the Datahub feature releases?**

-We are trying to build a cadence by which we send public announcements about feature releases or version upgrades in the upcoming months.
-Do watch out for emails from datahub-announce list!
+We are trying to build a cadence by sending public announcements about feature releases or version upgrades in the upcoming months.
+So do watch out for emails from the datahub-announce list!

 **How can I collaborate with other users on a notebook at the same time?**